PavanRangani/docs/docs/prd/philanthropy/contribution.md

-## Browse Contribution of organization
+## Browse Contribution of Organization

 - Shows all Contributions of this Organization
-- Provides a way to filter it.

 ### UI Requirement